 The “A to B” degree program gives MCC graduates an affordable pathway to a teaching degree in elementary education.
 After completing two years in early childhood education, they can continue their studies seamlessly.

 Through an MCC-Creighton University partnership, students who qualify enter Creighton as full-fledged juniors.
 It’s a great option for students — ready for their own classrooms in just over two years!

 Katie Norris with her Creighton University advisor, Laurie Galeski.
 Katie is the first MCC graduate to complete the A to B partnership program.

 A Pathway to Teaching

-Jean Hearn, a Creighton University assistant professor in early childhood education, sees a valuable opportunity for many students like Katie.
+Jean Hearn, is a Creighton University assistant professor in early childhood education.
+She sees a valuable opportunity for many students like Katie.
 “This helps prepare future teachers and leaders who are committed to giving children the best start possible.”

-Katie learned from the best about what it takes to be a great teacher.
+Katie learned what it takes to be a great teacher from the best.
 Her student teaching experience took her to Millard Public Schools.
 Katie is now a second-year early childhood preschool teacher at Kellom Elementary in the Omaha Public Schools.
 It all started on a pathway from A to B.